 Investing in a storage unit is the ideal way to keep things organized and in one, convenient place.
 With a storage unit, you’ll know precisely where everything related to the estate is located.
 Making use of organizational tools within your storage unit will minimize your liabilities until your executor duties have been fulfilled.

 If you’re working through an estate as an executor, reach out to us for assistance with storage unit solutions.
 At StorageVille, we’re here to solve the needs of executors in the Winnipeg area.
-We offer two convenient Winnipeg locations – call 204.272.4687 for Reenders Drive or call 204.272.4533 for 830 Waverley Street.
-Besides our suitable locations, we offer online quotes – and it’s as easy has filling out our Request a Storage Unit form.
+We offer two convenient Winnipeg locations: Reenders Drive, or 830 Waverley Street.
+Besides our suitable locations, we offer online quotes, and it’s as easy as filling out our Request a Storage Unit form.
 Get in touch today to see how our storage units can make your executor duties easier.

 Helpful links for executors